 Creating and distributing eight channel (7.1) surround audio material has become common for entertainment, cinema, and allied applications.
 As such, the ability to simply and effectively monitor these sources is imperative during the recording and post-production process.
-Studio Technologies has addressed these needs with the StudioComm for Surround Model 780-03 Central Controller and the Model 790 and Model 71 Control Consoles.
-With digital audio inputs, digital and analog monitor outputs, support for multiple user control surfaces, and an extensive set of resources it's a simple task to integrate a monitoring system into virtually any facility.
-The carefully selected group of features, including two surround (7.1) and one stereo input, configurable input-source time delay, LFE low-pass filter, multiple pre- and post-fader surround outputs, configurable downmix and mute/solo functions, and bass management, along with a multi-format sync input, make the system powerful vet simple to operate.
+Studio Technologies has addressed these needs with the StudioComm for Surround Model 780-02 Central Controller and the Model 790 and Model 71 Control Consoles.
+With digital audio inputs, analog monitor output, support for multiple user control surfaces, and an extensive set of resources it's a simple task to integrate a monitoring system into virtually any facility.
+The carefully selected group of features, including two surround (7.1) and one stereo input, configurable input-source time delay, LFE low-pass filter, analog surround (7.1) monitor output, configurable downmix and mute/solo functions, and bass management, along with a multiformat sync input, make the system powerful yet simple to operate.
 And by using the best of contemporary technology, as well as following rigorous design practices, the system's audio quality is excellent.

 A StudioComm for Surround system starts with the Model 790 Control Console.
 It's the system's "command center" and is designed to reside at a user's location, allowing fingertip selection of all monitoring functions.
 Numerous LEDs provide complete status information.
-A 4-digit numeric display indicates the level of the post-fader digital and analog monitor outputs.
+A 4-digit numeric display indicates the level of the monitor output.
 A major strength of the Model 790 is its ability to configure, under software control, many important operating parameters.
 Intended for secondary monitoring locations that don't require all of the Model 790's features, the Model 71 Control Console is a compact user control surface.
 It provides three of the most basic functions: a rotary level control, dim on/off button, and reference level on/off button.

 Most installations will use only one Model 790 Control Console.
 However, up to three additional Model 790 or Model 71 Control Consoles can also be connected.
 This provides multiple users with control over a facility's monitor system.
-And to make installation simple, the Model 780-03 provides power for all connected Model 790 or Model 71 units.
+And to make installation simple, the Model 780-02 provides power for all connected Model 790 or Model 71 units.

-The core of this StudioComm for Surround system is the Model 780-03 Central Controller.
-The one-rack-space unit contains circuitry that supports balanced digital audio inputs, balanced digital and analog monitor outputs, digital audio and control processing, and interfacing for the user control surface(s).
-The Model 780-03 provides two surround (7.1) and one stereo digital audio inputs.
-These balanced digital inputs are AES3-compliant; sources of this type are ubiquitous in many postproduction and audio facility environments.
-The inputs allow a sample rate of 44.1, 48, 88,2 or 96 kHz and a bit depth of up to 24 to be supported.
+The core of this StudioComm for Surround system is the Model 780-02 Central Controller.
+The one-rack-space unit contains circuitry that supports balanced digital audio inputs, a balanced analog monitor output, digital audio and control processing, and interfacing for the user control surface(s).
+The Model 780-02 provides two surround (7.1) and one stereo digital audio inputs.
+These balanced digital inputs are AES3-compliant; sources of this type are ubiquitous in many post-production and audio facility environments.
+The inputs allow a sample rate of 44.1, 48, 88.2 or 96 kHz and a bit depth of up to 24 to be supported.
 Circuitry associated with the stereo input provides sample rate conversion (SRC) capability, allowing a wide range of digital audio sources to be monitored.
 To compensate with processing delays (latency) associated with associated video displays up to 340 milliseconds of input delay can be selected.
 For flexibility, two delay values can be configured, allowing real-time selection as desired.
-A number of different signals can serve as the Model 780-03's digital audio timing reference.
+A number of different signals can serve as the Model 780-02's digital audio timing reference.
 For synchronization with a master timing reference a dedicated source of word clock, DARS (AES11), bi-level video, or tri-level video can be connected.
 Alternately, the L/R connection of the actively selected surround or stereo input source can serve as the timing reference.